A post-vasectomy spermogram is required to confirm that a vasectomy was successful and that there is no sperm in the semen.

 Acquiring a sample is much less restrictive for patients since it is done at home.
 The patient only visits the clinic to deliver the specimen.

-Ideally, you should wait 16 weeks and 60 ejaculations before doing the test.
+Ideally, you should wait at least 3 months after the vasectomy before taking the test (unless your doctor tells you otherwise).
 This enables you to eliminate as much sperm as possible that was present before the vasectomy.
 Since the new technique is 50 to 100 times more sensitive than the old one, we can detect the presence of sperm for a longer time.
-If you decide to do the test earlier (without waiting the recommended 16 weeks) and your result is only slightly positive, you will need to do a control spermogram at your expense a few weeks later.
+If you decide to do the test earlier (without waiting the recommended 3 months) and your result is only slightly positive, you will need to do a control spermogram at your expense a few weeks later.

-Results of the new PV spermogram are available within four business days.
+Results of the post-vasectomy spermogram are available to your doctor within four business days.
 We estimate that less than 25% of individuals will need to do a control spermogram.

 If your healthcare professional has prescribed this examination or if you have any questions, contact us at 1-833-590-2715.

 MyBiron: Access your test results online

 Biron helps you take charge of your health.
 Consult your laboratory test results online easily and securely and discover their meaning.